Jerome McGann

 Jerome John McGann (born July 22, 1937) is an American academic and textual scholar whose work focuses on the history of literature and culture from the late eighteenth century to the present.

+His work comprises nearly 200 essays on humanities education, scholarship, and criticism.
+His books, many of which combine earlier essays with new material, address textual scholarship and editorial methods, poetry and poetics, and the relationship between Western cultural traditions and American history and culture.

 Career

-Educated at Le Moyne College (B.S.
+McGann was educated at Le Moyne College (B.S.
 1959), Syracuse University (M.A.
-1962) and Yale University (Ph.D., 1966), McGann is a Professor Emeritas at the University of Virginia (1986–present), where he arrived after leaving Caltech.
+1962), and Yale University (Ph.D.
+1966), McGann is University Professor Emeritus at the University of Virginia (1986–present), where he arrived after leaving Caltech.

-McGann is a member of the American Philosophical Society and the American Academy of Arts and Sciences and has received honorary doctoral degrees from University of Chicago (1996) and University of Athens (2009).
-Other awards include: Melville Cane Award, American Poetry Society, 1973, for his work on Swinburne as "The Year's Best Critical Book about Poetry"; Distinguished Scholar Award from the Keats-Shelley Association of America (1989); Distinguished Scholar Award from the Byron Society of America, 1989; and the Wilbur Cross Medal, Yale University Graduate School, 1994.
+McGann is a member of the American Philosophical Society and the American Academy of Arts and Sciences and has received honorary doctoral degrees from the University of Chicago (1996) and the University of Athens (2009).
+Other awards include: the Melville Cane Award, American Poetry Society, 1973, for his work on Swinburne as "The Year's Best Critical Book about Poetry"; the Distinguished Scholar Award from the Keats-Shelley Association of America (1989); the Distinguished Scholar Award from the Byron Society of America (1989); and the Wilbur Cross Medal, Yale University Graduate School, 1994.

-In 2002 he was the recipient of three major awards: the Richard W. Lyman Award for Distinguished Contributions to Humanities Computing, National Humanities Center (first award recipient); the James Russell Lowell Prize (from the Modern Language Association) for Radiant Textuality as the Most Distinguished Scholarly Book of the Year; and the Mellon Foundation Distinguished Achievement Award.
+In 2002 he was the recipient of three major awards: the Richard W. Lyman Award for Distinguished Contributions to Humanities Computing, National Humanities Center (as first award recipient); the James Russell Lowell Prize from the Modern Language Association for Radiant Textuality as the Most Distinguished Scholarly Book of the Year; and the Mellon Foundation Distinguished Achievement Award.
+In 2015 he received both the Richard J. Finneran Award from the Society for Textual Scholarship for A New Republic of Letters (Outstanding Book of 2014 devoted to Editorial Theory) and the James W. Gargano Award from the Poe Society of America for the outstanding essay on Poe published in 2014.
+He received the Thomas Jefferson Award from the University of Virginia in 2017.

-He has been a Fulbright Fellow (1965–66), an American Philosophical Society Fellow (1967) and Guggenheim Fellow (1970–71, 1976–77) and has been awarded NEH grants in 1975–76, 1987–89, 2003–2006, as well as grants from the Getty Foundation, the Delmas Foundation, and the Mellon Foundation.
-He has held more than a dozen other appointments, including President, Society for Textual Scholarship, 1995–1997; and President, Society for Critical Exchange, 2005–6.
-Since 1999 he has been a senior research fellow, Institute of English Studies, University of London and since 2000 a senior research fellow, University College, London.
+He has been a Fulbright Fellow (1965–66), an American Philosophical Society Fellow (1967), and a Guggenheim Fellow (1970–71, 1976–77), and has been awarded NEH grants in 1975–76, 1987–89, and 2003–2006, as well as grants from the Getty Foundation, the Delmas Foundation, and the Mellon Foundation.
+He has held more than a dozen other appointments, including President of the Society for Textual Scholarship (1995–1997) and President of the Society for Critical Exchange (2005–06).
+Since 1999 he has been a Senior Research Fellow at the Institute of English Studies, University of London, and since 2000 a Senior Research Fellow at University College London.
+He served as a Senior Research Fellow at the University of California, Berkeley from 2009 to 2020, and held the Thomas Holloway Professorship of Victorian Media and Culture at Royal Holloway College, University of London in 2002.